Advice > Software engineering

 • Can you tell me a decision that you made about your work that you regret now?

-Click here for an in-depth guide on how to answer Amazon’s behavioral interview questions.
+Click here to read our in-depth guide on how to answer Amazon’s behavioral interview questions.

 Let’s look at some key tips to make sure you approach your interviews in the right way.